osamamousa204/learning-journal/how-computers-work.md

-# How do compuyers work??
+# How do computers work??

 ### Well to answer this question we need to know :
 what makes a computer a computer?